Rule 3349-20-30 | Financial conflict of interest in research.

 (4) "Immediate Family" refers to the spouse (including individuals who are recognized as lawfully married under the law of any state) and dependent children of an investigator.

-(5) "Investigator" refers to the project director or principal investigator and any other person, regardless of their title or position, who is responsible for the design, conduct, or reporting of research that is "PHS" funded, which may include, for example, collaborators or consultants.
+(5) "Investigator" refers to the project director or principal investigator and any other person, regardless of their title or position, who is responsible for or involved in the design, conduct, or reporting of research, instructional, or service activities that are externally funded, which may include, for example, collaborators or consultants.
 For the purposes of this rule, the term investigator includes financial interests held by the investigator's immediate family.

 (6) "Institutional Responsibilities" refers to an investigator's professional responsibilities on behalf of the university and set forth in this rule.
 Institutional responsibilities include research, research consultation, teaching, professional practice, university committee membership and service on panels such as the institutional review board.